mgxd/nibabies-fitng2021/presentation.md

 ### Required positional arguments
 At minimum, the following positional arguments are required:

-- `bids_dir` - the root folder of a BIDS valid dataset.
+- `bids directory` - the root folder of a BIDS valid dataset.
-- `output_dir` - folder to store outputs and reports.
+- `output directory` - folder to store outputs and reports.
-- `level` - processing stage to be run, currently can only be participant.
+- `analysis level` - processing stage to be run, currently can only be participant.

 --